nhatthm/nhatthm.github.io/index.md

 If you're interesting in working with me, check this out https://www.hellofresh.com/careers/locations/de and drop me an email at `nt [at] hellofresh [dot] com`

+And just in case, you know, for networking ;) https://www.linkedin.com/in/thmnhat/

 Alright, that's it

+Cheers